ghdna/athena-express/README.md

 4. Formats the results into a clean, user-friendly JSON array
 5. Handles specific Athena errors by recursively retrying for `ThrottlingException`, `NetworkingError`, and `TooManyRequestsException`
 6. Provides optional helpful stats including cost per query in USD
+7. Fetching results (rows) via Pagination OR as a continuous stream
+8. Synchrnous and Asynchornous fetching of results (rows)

 Integrating with Amazon Athena without `athena-express` would require you to identify the appropriate API methods in the AWS SDK, stich them together sequentially, and then build out an error handling & retry mechanism for each of those methods.

-`athena-express` can help you save time & effort in setting up this integration so that you can focus on core application development.
+>`athena-express` can help you save time & effort in setting up this integration so that you can focus on core application development.

 ### How is athena-express being used?
 The most common use case is integrating a web front-end with Amazon Athena using `athena-express` as a backend.
-This backend could be any Node.JS application including AWS Lambda.
+This backend could be any Node.JS application that could be hosted locally, or on an EC2 instance, or AWS Lambda.

 Here is an example using AWS Lambda:
 <img src="https://image.ibb.co/k3RpNA/Screen-Shot-2018-11-22-at-11-17-58-AM.pngg" alt="athena-express architecture" width="700">